-From Canal to Rail: The History of the “Rochester Branch” Railroad
+From Canal to Rail: History of the Railroads 1882-1963/1971

-For much of its 98-mile length, tracks were laid on the canal towpath.
-In areas where canal curves proved too sharp or grades were too steep for trains to travel safely, track alignment deviated from the towpath.
+For much of its length, the tracks were laid on the towpath of the canal, but in some areas where the curves of the old towpath proved too sharp and unsafe for trains to travel, the track alignment deviated from the towpath.
 Occasionally these changes necessitated the purchase of additional land.
-In other areas, the tracks were laid within the canal prism (the bed of the old canal).
+In other areas, the tracks were laid within the canal prism.

-Most towns along this branch were served by only this railroad.
-At one time, six passenger trains and six to eight freight trains ran daily between Rochester and Olean.
-In the early 1900s, a daily commuter train ran between Nunda and Rochester.
-The Rochester Branch transported gypsum from Garbutt (near Scottsville), and salt from Retsof and Cuylerville throughout the country, and brought Pennsylvania coal to Rochester industries.
+Most of the towns along the Rochester Branch were served only by this one railroad, but a few communities such as Hinsdale, Cuba, Mt.
+Morris, Garbutt, and Scottsville were also served by other rail lines.
+At one time, six passenger trains and six to eight freight trains a day operated on the Rochester Branch between Rochester and Olean.
+In the early part of the twentieth century, a commuter train even ran daily between Nunda and Rochester.
+The Rochester Branch transported gypsum from Garbutt and salt from the mines at Retsof and Cuylerville to places throughout the country and brought coal from Pennsylvania to Rochester industries.